collectd/collectd.github.io/documentation/manpages/collectd-exec.md

     - **time=**_Time_ (**REQUIRED**)

         Sets the time of the notification.
-The time is given as "epoch", i. e. as seconds since January 1st, 1970, 00:00:00.
+The time is given as "epoch", i.Â e. as seconds since January 1st, 1970, 00:00:00.
 This option is mandatory.

     - **host=**_Hostname_